mit-pdos/sigmaos/cpython3.11/Doc/c-api/typeobj.rst

 .. c:member:: Py_ssize_t PyTypeObject.tp_weaklistoffset

-   While this field is still supported, :c:macro:`Py_TPFLAGS_MANAGED_WEAKREF` should be used instead, if at all possible.

    If the instances of this type are weakly referenceable, this field is greater than zero and contains the offset in the instance structure of the weak reference list head (ignoring the GC header, if present); this offset is used by